iangallOlive/mazesolver/README.md

 ## Algorithms

 In order to switch to a BFS, you will have to create a queue instead of a stack.
-Please note that this will severely damage the time it takes to solve huge mazes (50k x 50k).
+Please note that this will severely increase the time it takes to solve huge mazes (50k x 50k).

 I recommend leaving one commented out, if you want to ever switch back without pain.

-Locate where the variable **stack** is initialized & assigned. (_main.go_)
+Locate where the variable **stack** is initialized and assigned. (_main.go_)

 Instead of ```stack := NewStack()```, assign it to ```NewQueue()```